 Diluted earnings per share is computed by increasing the denominator by the amount of additional Class A common shares that would have been outstanding if all potential Class A common shares had been issued.
 The numerator is also increased for the net income allocated to the potential Class A common shares.
-Potential dilutive Class A common shares consist of (1) the Class A common shares issuable upon exchange of Holdings limited partnership units (together with the corresponding shares of APAM Class B or C common stock) for APAM Class A common stock, (2) the Class A common shares issuable upon conversion of APAM convertible preferred stock into APAM Class A common stock and (3) unvested restricted shares of Class A common stock.
-In periods of net loss allocable to common stockholders, all of these securities are anti-dilutive.
+Potential dilutive Class A common shares consist of (1) the Class A common shares issuable upon exchange of Holdings limited partnership units for APAM Class A common stock, (2) the Class A common shares that will be issuable upon conversion of APAM convertible preferred stock and (3) unvested restricted shares of Class A common stock.
+In periods of net loss available to common stockholders, all of these securities are anti-dilutive.